 5 reasons corporate counsel gets blindsided by IP theft

-Now, more than ever, it’s clear that the conventional, policy-based security tools won’t protect IP on their own.
+Since they’ve been around for over 20 years, it’s clear that the conventional, policy-based data loss prevention (DLP) and Cloud Access Security Broker (CASB) tools won’t protect IP on their own.
 Yet many companies continue using these tools as the foundation of their IP protection strategy.
-Here are five reasons that relying on policy-based tools alone will ultimately leave legal with the familiar frustration of cleaning up after the parade:
+Here are five reasons that relying on policy-based tools alone will ultimately leave you with the familiar frustration of cleaning up after the parade:

 To Continue Reading…